awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 List of authorization scopes for this authorizer\.
 *Type*: List
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionArn`   <a name="sam-api-lambdarequestauthorizer-functionarn"></a>
 Specify the function arn of the Lambda function which provides authorization for the API\.
 *Type*: String
 *Required*: Yes
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionInvokeRole`   <a name="sam-api-lambdarequestauthorizer-functioninvokerole"></a>
 Adds authorizer credentials to the OpenApi definition of the Lambda authorizer\.
 *Type*: String
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FunctionPayloadType`   <a name="sam-api-lambdarequestauthorizer-functionpayloadtype"></a>
 This property can be used to define the type of Lambda Authorizer for an API\.